brimdata/zed/docs/language/overview.md

 ### 7.2 Search Logic

-The search patterns described above can be combined with other elements to a search expression comprised of "search terms" that may be combined using Boolean logic.
+The search patterns described above can be combined with other elements of a search expression comprised of "search terms" that may be combined using Boolean logic.

 > Note that when processing ZNG data, the Zed runtime performs a multi-threaded